JaxPlays-Inc/jaxplays.org/content/reviews/2025-06-15-The-Baltimore-Waltz.md

 With every ridiculous twist, the play exposes the real absurdity: a world where compassion and urgency are replaced by bureaucracy and farce.
 By wrapping biting social criticism in a carnival of jokes, disguises and mistaken identities, Vogel invites the audience not just to laugh but to reckon with the cruelty of indifference and to recognize the human cost hidden behind the comedy.

-Director Kate McManus brings clarity and intention to every scene, balancing moments of madcap comedy with undercurrents of sorrow.
+Director [[person:Kate McManus]] brings clarity and intention to every scene, balancing moments of madcap comedy with undercurrents of sorrow.
 Her set design is both simple and clever, a two-level, matte black structure with entrances and exits that keep the audience guessing.
 The space becomes a flexible backdrop for fantasy and memory, transforming with the actors’ energy.
 Rather than settling for the usual plywood box solution, the production makes a thoughtful choice with a real mattress, lending the many bedroom scenes a surprising degree of realism and comfort that grounds even the most surreal moments.

 Kristen Walsh, as Anna, becomes a study in transformation.
 With remarkable mastery, she navigates a vast palette of emotions, shifting from one extreme to the next with breathtaking agility, as effortlessly as selecting a hue on a color wheel.
 Walsh embodies Anna so completely that every subtle change registers in her body and expression, creating a performance that feels immediate and alive.
 Her physical and emotional agility grounds the production, inviting the audience to connect with Anna’s journey on an immediate, almost visceral level.